vartan/vartan.github.io/_posts/2014-11-25-controlling-your-tv-or-any-ir-device-with-raspberry-pi.md

 description: "Introduce anything with a remote to the Internet of Things by
             controlling it with your raspberry pi"
 thumbnail: "/images/thumbnails/remote-pi.jpg"
-category: Raspberry Pi
+category: raspberry-pi
-tags: [internet of things, HTML, raspberry pi, infrared]
+tags: [internet of things, HTML, raspberry-pi, infrared]
 ---
 {% include JB/setup %}